 Your intranet content strategy should not be a static document, but one that is continually evolving based off insights from regularly measuring and understanding intranet performance.

-Training for New Users
+10. Training for New Users

 While at the outset of an intranet creation and launch all users will be learning about it together, this will change as the system matures and new staff members are onboarded.
+A training program should be developed to assist new users in getting up to speed rapidly.

 • Interactive Tutorials: Create interactive tutorials and walkthroughs that guide new users through common tasks and functionalities.
-This can help them become familiar with the system in a hands-on manner.

 • Feedback Mechanism: Implement a feedback mechanism where new users can share their experiences and suggest improvements.
-This can help identify any gaps in the training program and make necessary adjustments.

 Elcom Training Portal

-Leave Room for Fun
+11. Leave Room for Fun

+A company intranet is ultimately a community effort, and letting all workers know that they have a voice can do wonders for promoting workplace engagement and company morale.
 The best intranets allow for users to socialise regarding non-work topics, share interests and enjoy humour on a regular basis.
 Chat rooms, contests and user forums can all increase worker engagement and lift morale.

-Invite Worker Feedback
+12. Invite Worker Feedback

 Intranet users should be asked for their opinions and feedback about the system regularly.
 This is one of the best ways to take the temperature of the organisation's response to and engagement with the company intranet.
 It can then be adjusted, improved and fine-tuned accordingly.

-Set Regular Governance Body Meetings
+Should You Hold Regular Governance Body Meetings?

 Holding regular meetings can help to facilitate this.
 While some think intranet governance refers to a set of documents, it is far richer and more nuanced than that.
 An intranet is digital in nature and driven by technology, but it is ultimately the people behind it that make it successful.